Help your child improve their vocabulary at home

 August 01, 2018

 Education Secretary, Damian Hinds, has highlighted the need for children to develop good language skills.
-Here are some ways you can help your child with their vocabulary at home…
+Here are some ways you can help your child improve their vocabulary at home…

 One of the biggest factors impacting your child’s ability to progress at school is their language.
 If they can not understand what is being said or articulate their own thoughts, then school can be a confusing and isolating place.

 In a recent speech by Education Secretary, Damian Hinds, he highlighted the need for children to develop good language skills “because when you’re behind from the start you rarely catch up,”.
-Worryingly, the Department for Education’s statistics show that nearly 1/3 of four and five year olds are lacking the language skills to describe simple events or even just to speak in sentences.
+Worryingly, the Department for Education’s statistics shows that nearly 1/3 of four and five-year-olds are lacking the language skills to describe simple events or even just to speak in sentences.